Board of Trustees, 2018-2019

 Amy joined the LTEF board in 2014.
 She is a graduate of The College of New Jersey where she majored in Law and Justice.
 Amy also received her Juris Doctor degree from Rutgers Law School-Camden.
-She is currently as Assistant Director with the New Jersey Department of Treasury, where she oversees its contract compliance and audit unit.
-She and her husband John have lived in Lawrence since 1998 and they have two children who attend the Public Schools.
+She is currently an Assistant Director with the New Jersey Department of Treasury, Division of Purchase and Property, where she oversees its General Services Unit.
+She and her husband, John Boccanfuso, have lived in Lawrence since 1998 and they have two children who attend the public schools.
 Amy is a past PTO vice president and has been an active volunteer in the schools and other local community organizations for many years.
-She looks forward to enriching Lawrence Public School education by working tirelessly with other LTEF board members and volunteers to raise valuable funds to expand programs and opportunities in our schools beyond the district's limited budget.
-She believes the best investment we can make for our families and for Lawrence, is in the education of our children.
+She looks forward to enriching Lawrence Public School education by working tirelessly to raise valuable funds to expand programs and opportunities in our schools beyond the district's limited budget.
+She believes one of the best investments we can make for our families and for Lawrence is in the education of our children.

 Vessy has served on the board of various foundations through the years.
 She enjoys giving back to her community.
-In her role as an audit manager at KPMG she is involved with a local chapter of "involve" that allows her to participate with many worthy organizations.
-Vessy has two daughters that attend the Lawrence Township Public Schools.
+Vessy is the Manager of Accounting at the Pew Charitable Trusts.
+Vessy has two daughters who attend the Lawrence Township Public Schools.
 She looks forward to giving back to the community with LTEF- a mission that is very close to her heart.

 Carol Katz Connelly